andoeme/andoeme.github.io/README.md

 ## Who I am

-Hi I'm a web and software developer from Berlin.
-Im a passionate learner, language lover, musician and novelist.
+Hi I'm a **web and software developer** from Berlin.
+Im a **passionate learner, language lover, musician and novelist**.
 In my free time I do exercise to become a traceur and always learn something new!

 ## What I do